Employment (Miscellaneous Provisions) Bill 2017: Committee Stage

 To clarify, 12 months is the maximum period for enactment.
 There is nothing in the Bill that precludes its immediate enactment.
 The phrase "not later than" is used.
 It could be enacted immediately.

 That could be changed to "not later than three months".
 It gives too much latitude and flexibility to Government in this area.
 We owe it to workers.
-I signed a charter recently in which Sinn Féin declared that it wants an end to the exploitative practices in place.
+I signed a charter recently in which Sinn Féin declared that it wanted an end to the exploitative practices in place.
 Allowing 12 months flexibility is far too long and I believe it should be reduced.
 If Deputy O'Dea agreed to that amendment, I would row in behind it.

 I agree with the point made that the enactment period be defined, but perhaps at the next stage we could agree the timeframe, whether it is six months or three months.

 I acknowledge the reason Deputy O'Dea has proposed this amendment, and I believe it is reasonable.
 I also see where Deputy Brady is coming from.
 Perhaps we could agree on a period of six months; the legislation will require a period of time to bed in.
-I signed that charter as well, and I am very eager that some of the exploitative practices that occur are ended, and this amendment helps to do that.
+I signed that charter as well, and I am very eager that some of the exploitative practices that occur be ended, and this amendment helps to do that.
 The Minister has brought forward worthy legislation, and various amendments have been put forward today that would strengthen the legislation and make a big impact for workers.
 I believe six months is a reasonable period for the enactment of this legislation.

 The amendment seeking that the legislation be enacted in no more than 12 months is the only amendment we have before us.
 We should accept this amendment, with the understanding that the general feeling is that the timeframe for implementation should be lowered when it gets to Report Stage.
 The amendment must be passed now to allow us to do that.